-Customization works because it lets a customer know–or feel–that they truly are unique.
+Customization works because it lets customers know–or feel–that they are unique.

 5. Service versus obligation

-One of the best trends for customers is how a company is actually dedicated to serving customers rather than helping them due to some obligation.
+One of the best trends for customers is how a company is dedicated to serving customers rather than helping them due to some obligation.
 For instance, Amazon is the one company that has championed this philosophy.
-In fact, as a company, Amazon’s drive has always been to be the top customer-service company in existence.
-The products Amazon sells are almost secondary in that the company exists to serve.
-Such dedication to serving customers is something REI is also famous for.
-This trend is gaining traction by online businesses that offer lifetime warranties, 24/7 customer service, and personalized contacts via social media.
+In fact, as a company, Amazon’s drive has always been to be the top customer-service company.
+As a result, the products Amazon sells are almost secondary in that the company exists to serve.
+Such dedication to helping customers is something REI is also famous for.
+This trend is gaining traction among online businesses that offer lifetime warranties, 24/7 customer service, and personalized contacts via social media.

 Of course, B2C marketing using in-game purchases works well for game companies.
 Similarly, it works for so-called in-book or in-movie purchases as well.
-However, companies that gamify their apps also enjoy higher returns on their advertising campaigns and are also able to convert a surprisingly high number of customers.
+However, companies that gamify their apps also enjoy higher returns on their advertising campaigns and can convert a surprisingly high number of customers.

-Some of the best types of marketing games come packaged in the form of apps.
+Some of the best marketing games come packaged in the form of apps.

 - simple shooter games

-However, business owners who engage customers via podcasts, videos, and tutorials can engage a larger market segment because of how well their personalities and messages connect with listeners.
+However, business owners who engage customers via podcasts, videos, and tutorials can hire a more significant market segment because of how well their personalities and messages connect with listeners.

 8. The power of cubicles

 Small companies are now learning that employees can create niche websites and YouTube channels that connect with specific market segments.
-Basically, these channels allow a company to crowdsource marketing by having current employees reach out to customers from their cubicles.
+These channels allow a company to crowdsource marketing by having current employees reach out to customers from their cubicles.